 High frequency switch mode power supply chargers.
 What's the difference with traditional transformer based chargers?

 Quick Charge manufactures transformer based chargers.
 High frequency chargers are designed using complex electronics.
-HF chargers are more energy efficient, and are lighter in weight.
+HF chargers can be made more energy efficient, and are lighter in weight.
 They are basically unrepairable and should be viewed as a disposable appliance.
 They also have a shorter life span averaging 1-3 years.
 A transformer based charger can last 10 years or more, and can usually be repaired feasibly.
 However they are heavy, and not as energy efficient.
 Neither has an advantage in charging a battery better than the other.

 The application often dictates the choice of one over the other.